mattf06/xlnt4UE4/README.md

 The current version only support read and provides basic API to open xlsx file and read Workbook, Worksheet and Cell.

 This is a very early version.

+This project use xlnt as sub-module.
+To compile xlnt4UE4 you have to build xlnt before and generate the "installed" folder.

 **TODO:**
 - finalize read access
 - add write/create support